 The historic town of Jerome, Arizona has plenty to offer visitors.
 Dubbed the largest ghost town in the USA, Jerome has a long and storied history of being a copper mining camp.
-Today, it’s a destination for history buffs, nature lovers and travelers looking to explore Arizona’s north.
+Today, it’s a destination for history buffs, nature lovers, and travelers looking to explore Arizona’s north.
 Located north of Phoenix in the Tonto National Forest, Jerome is an ideal spot to visit if you like parks, shopping, and culture.
+Plan your trip now and book the top Airbnb vacation rentals if you don’t know where to stay in Jerome.

 This Arizona state park is a dream for nature lovers and history buffs.
 You can learn about the mining history of Arizona thanks to a guided tour, and of course, you have to stop by the Douglas Mansion where you can learn about one of the most famous mining barons in the entire history of the United States.
 The mansion dates back to 1916 and was built when Jerome was experiencing a mining rush.